 Program faculty believe in providing students with enriching educational experiences that foster personal growth, communication skills, critical thinking skills and professional ethics.
 By combining excellence in teaching, the latest technologies available in education and outstanding clinical site affiliations, graduates of the program are fully prepared to take and pass the comprehensive Board of Certification (BOC) exam and start their careers as athletic trainers.

-UCF’s Athletic Training Program was established in 1998 as a baccalaureate program in the Department of Health Professions in the College of Health and Public Affairs.
+UCF’s Athletic Training Program was established in 1998 as a baccalaureate program.
 Accreditation was officially granted in 2002.
 The program continues to maintain full accreditation through the CAATE through 2026-2027.

 Completion of prerequisite coursework outlined below with a minimum grade of “C” (2.0).
 Candidates with all prerequisites completed at the time of application may be given preference over those still completing courses.
 Courses older than seven years will not be accepted.